giorgia-nadizar/slides/HumanALifeMutualInfluence/index.md

 ## Hurting artificial creatures

-- during: ratio of .cg[good] on all actions (on average: 94%)
+- During: ratio of .cg[good] on all actions (on average: 94%)
-- before: .ttt[Do you think artificial creatures can suffer?]
+- Before: .ttt[Do you think artificial creatures can suffer?]
-- after: .ttt[Do you think you have hurt these creatures?]
+- After: .ttt[Do you think you have hurt these creatures?]

 .center[.h25ex[![RQ2-c plot](images/rq2-c.png)]]

 .ttt[If you have killed any creature, why have you?]
-- curiosity, mistake, "I thought it was not good enough"
+- curiosity, mistake, "I thought it was **not good enough**"

 ---